About

 Co-founded Cutting Horse

-Chris Protasewich and I have been collaborating in the consumer ecosystem for more than a decade — he was an early Freshly investor at Highland.
-Cutting Horse is the formalization of that work. $75M Fund I, oversubscribed, partnering with founder-led consumer brands across food, health, pet, and services.
-Together we’ve helped create over $5B in enterprise value and raised more than $300M for companies we founded.
-Now we’re putting that operator playbook to work for the next generation.
+Mike and Chris Protasewich have been collaborating in the consumer ecosystem for more than a decade — Chris was an early Freshly investor at Highland.
+Cutting Horse is the formalization of that work. $75M Fund I, oversubscribed, backing founder-led consumer brands like Cassi, Ripi, Superteeth, and BetterWild.
+Together they’ve helped create over $5B in enterprise value and raised more than $300M for the companies they founded.
+Now they’re putting that operator playbook to work for the next generation.

 $75M